 After all, what’s the worst that could happen?
 You lose weight and improve your health?

 Just keep in mind that most health professionals recommend complementing any diet program with some sort of exercise (even walking) to maximize your results.
-As always, just be sure to speak with your doctor first!

 It's done something, but not all that easy.

 I wanted to try this diet more for the "reset your metabolism" than for weight loss (not that I don't have weight I need to lose).
 I have thyroid issues, chronic migraine, diverticulosis, general fatigue, body aches, back and neck pain and a sweet tooth that have all contributed to my wrecked system.

 I'm not crazy about all the hype that this is so easy, and everything is so delicious (bull).
 Getting off the sugar is the hardest, and I still miss crackers and cheese.
 I am on week three of this plan and have lost about 7 lbs.
 Fortunately, weight loss was not my goal, so I'm not too disappointed.

 One of the frustrating aspects was cooking two meals because my family was not on board giving this a shot.
 Many a night I was just eating whatever veggies I made and throwing in that cup of chickpeas for protein.
 Sometimes it was pretty good but usually just ok.
 I did try the eggplant roll-ups with the fake ricotta.
 The recipe on the website is awful and just throws the almond ricotta on top.
 After some internet searching, I figured it out.
 It was pretty good, but don't tell me it tastes just like ricotta because it DOES NOT!
 It tastes like the nuts it is.
 I even added the normal spices I would use in ricotta.
 Nonetheless, it was a tasty substitute.